 No joke, I didn’t know whether to put the “…and Operations” suffix on this skill or the next.
 The idea of “content operations” is kind of an umbrella over both, so I put it on both.)

 This is the actual management part of “content management.”
 Once you have a significant mass of content inside a CMS, how do you make sure it all stays safe, effective, and manageable?

 Apart from human-oriented governance issues, you need to understand concepts like permissions, versioning models, and archiving paradigms.
 You need to know logical models of content organization in use across various CMS platforms, and how it affects your content in your CMS.
 You need to know who on your staff is doing what, and how to keep them from running over each other.
-You might need to implement some method of administrative organization so when someone says, “where that’s one news article we wrong about that one thing, six years ago…” you can find it again.
+You might need to implement some method of administrative organization so when someone says, “where is that one news article we wrote about that one thing, six years ago…” you can find it again.

 A CMS full of content is like a nuclear reactor at full steam.
 How do you keep the balls in the air to avoid a meltdown?